Kaisaan/DDS-Translation/NOTES.md

 Some text will use a pointer table to load its text into `hl`
 It will also used the fixed value of `de = $10F0` but will call `$59CC`
 The routine at `$59CC` uses the character value `$FE` as a newline and also centers the text

+# Izanami Text
+Visiting a new Izanami shrine displays a text message.
+After exiting Nakajima's INT stat increases by 1
+Izanami has a new message for each level of INT
+In the original game, the pointer table for Izanami's messages are at `$1B51B` and are indexed by the value of `$D71C` (Nakajima's current INT)